2016 Waroona-Yarloop bushfire: 12 January

 The Forrest Highway was opened on Tuesday for all traffic from 06:25.
 Harvey Fresh announced that its trucks would be allowed through to dairy farmers as prior to this date, farmers had been forced to dump tens of thousands of litres of milk.
 Livestock farmers began to break the law to get to properties to feed or truck-out cattle on burnt out properties as permits were slow in being issued.
 Emergency Services Minister Joe Francis continued to defend the actions of the firefighters as did Lea Anderson secretary United Firefighters Union of WA who defended the firefighter at Yarloop, who with low water supplies protected the remaining people on the oval.
 Francis also mention that an inquiry into the fire would be carried out.
-The Federal Government's disaster recovery allowance would be available workers of business' who lost income an could cover up to thirteen weeks income.
+The Federal Government's disaster recovery allowance would be available to workers of businesses who lost income and could cover up to thirteen weeks income.
 Alcoa, who lost 80 houses it owned in Yarloop said at the time it was too early to make a decision as to whether they would rebuild the houses, most of which had been rented out.